Society for the Suppression of Vice: History

-Threats from the Society for the Suppression of Vice had a chilling effect on campaigning by those pushing for a reformation of parliament.
-The radical poet Percy Bysshe Shelley's burlesque satire Swellfoot the Tyrant, which lampooned King George and his ministers and included in its title page "Choose Reform or Civil War" was withdrawn in 1820 by its publisher after copies were seized by Wilberforce's men and the publisher was threatened with prosecution.
+Threats from the Society for the Suppression of Vice had an effect on campaigning by those pushing for a reformation of parliament.
+The radical poet Percy Bysshe Shelley's burlesque satire Oedipus Tyrannus; or, Swellfoot the Tyrant, which lampooned King George IV and his ministers and included in its title page "Choose Reform or Civil War" was withdrawn in 1820 by its publisher after copies were seized by Wilberforce's men and the publisher was threatened with prosecution.

 The Society was involved in enforcing the stamp duty on newspapers.
 The campaign to abolish the stamp duty was led by the radical press.
 Other more establishment figures like Lord Brougham, the Lord Chancellor, 1834, also argued against it.
 The stamp duty was reduced to 1d in 1836 and abolished in 1855.

 The Obscene Publications Act came into force in September 1857, superseding the 1787 Proclamation.
 One effect of the Act was to forbid the distribution of information about contraception and human biology to the working classes.
 The Society used the Act to take out summonses against the publishers of penny dreadfuls.

 The Society was the means of suppressing "low and vicious periodicals", and of bringing the dealers to punishment, by imprisonment, hard labor and fines.
 The article reproduced on the Victorian London site records a list of items seized and destroyed.
 This included "large quantities of infidel and blasphemous publications."

 In 1885 the Society was still operational to some extent, as witnessed by its low-key harassment of Sir Richard Burton and his wife upon the publication of Sir Richard's unexpurgated translation of the Arabian Nights.
 In August of that year, however, the Society was absorbed into the National Vigilance Association.